Marisken Surgery: Treatment, Procedure & Experiences

 Burning/itching |

-In case of inflammatory accompanying symptoms – e.g. after diarrhea or with an anal eczema – the use of a soothing preparation such as CANNEFF® SUP may be useful to soothe the mucosa and facilitate care.
+In case of inflammatory accompanying symptoms – e.g., after diarrhea or with anal eczema – the use of a soothing preparation like CANNEFF® SUP may be useful to soothe the mucous membrane and facilitate care.

-Surgical removal is advisable when the marisks cause functional problems or repeatedly become inflamed.
+Surgical removal is advisable when the skin tags cause functional problems or repeatedly become inflamed.
 The procedure becomes medically relevant especially when conservative measures do not sufficiently relieve the symptoms.

 Typical reasons that indicate surgery:

-- Hygiene problems: When stool residues get stuck in the skin folds, causing itching, moisture, or inflammation.
+- Hygiene problems: When stool residues settle in the skin folds, causing itching, oozing, or inflammation.

 - Recurring irritations: Frequent swelling, anal eczema, or small inflammatory phases that impair quality of life.

-- Larger marisks: When the skin folds are so pronounced that they cause mechanical discomfort or aesthetic concerns.
+- Larger skin tags: When the skin folds are so pronounced that they cause mechanical discomfort or are aesthetically disturbing.

-- After anal thrombosis: When permanently disturbing excess skin remains after the symptoms subside.
+- After anal thrombosis: When permanently disturbing excess skin remains after subsiding.

 Since many complaints arise from irritation of the anal skin, local care can delay or sometimes make surgery unnecessary.
-In such cases, the anti-inflammatory and soothing combination of CBD and hyaluronic acid in CANNEFF® SUP can calm the skin – it does not replace surgery but can significantly reduce symptoms before surgery.
-Surgery is not necessary if the marisks are only visually disturbing but cause no functional problems.
+In such cases, the anti-inflammatory and soothing combination of CBD and hyaluronic acid in CANNEFF® SUP can calm the skin – it does not replace surgery but can significantly reduce complaints before surgery.
+Surgery is not necessary if the skin tags are only cosmetically disturbing but do not cause functional problems.

-Surgical removal of marisks is considered when they cause clinically relevant complaints and conservative measures are insufficient.
+Surgical removal of skin tags is considered when they cause clinically relevant complaints and conservative measures are insufficient.
 The decision is based on clear medical criteria that doctors check during the proctological examination.

-Significantly impaired anal hygiene with frequent moisture, odor, or recurring itching.
+Significantly impaired anal hygiene with frequent oozing, odor, or recurring itching.

-- Regular inflammatory episodes, such as in connection with anal eczema, irritant dermatitis, or small lesions.
+- Regular inflammatory episodes, for example in connection with anal eczema, irritant dermatitis, or small lesions.

-- Skin folds that cause mechanical discomfort, for example when sitting, exercising, or during bowel movements.
+- Skin folds that cause mechanical disturbance, for example when sitting, exercising, or during bowel movements.

 - Exclusion of other diseases: It is important that no fissure, abscess, or acute proctitis is present – these must be treated first.